sebagomez/shelltwit/README.md

 # shelltwit

 shelltwit updates your twitter status while at the command line.
-It also has [bit.ly](http://bit.ly) integration for url shortening.
 ~~It's a good example of twitter API calls with xAuth.~~ As of Jun-05-2017 it uses [PIN-based](https://dev.twitter.com/oauth/pin-based) authorization

 shelltwit running on Windows